Article

 McDonald's kiosks in Hong Kong.
 Photo via TaiCIWJHai King Tung

-What Quick-Service Restaurants Can Learn
+What Quick-Service Restaurants Can Do Today

 McDonald’s approaches technology holistically, meaning every feature is backed by the infrastructure it needs to work reliably and fit into a larger system.
 That mindset is what allows them to deliver consistent, low-friction experiences across tens of thousands of restaurants.